Financial Glosarry

 Hedge: A conservative strategy used to limit investment loss (or risk) by implementing a transaction that offsets an existing position.

-Hedge fund: A fund that may employ a variety of techniques to enhance returns, such as both buying and shorting stocks based on a valuation mode.
+Hedge fund: A fund that may employ a variety of techniques to enhance returns, such as both buying and shorting stocks.

-Hedged portfolio: A portfolio consisting of the long position in the stock, and the short position in the call option and long position in the put option, so as to be riskless and produce a return that equals the risk-free interest rate.
+Hedged portfolio: A portfolio consisting of a long position in stock, a short position in a call option, and a long position in a put option.

 Holder: The buyer or owner of an option.